CARTAvis/carta-frontend/docs_website/docs/code-snippet-tutorial/basics.md

     return x * x;
 }

+// This is an arrow function
 const cubed = x => x * x * x;

-const sqrt = x => {
+// This is an arrow function with a block of codes const sqrt = x => {
-    // You can use and builtin JS library functions return Math.sqrt(x);
+    // You can use builtin JS library functions return Math.sqrt(x);
 };
 ```